krgamestudios/Toy/deep-dive/embedding-toy.md

 TOY_API bool Toy_callFn       (Toy_Interpreter* interpreter, char* name,       Toy_LiteralArray* arguments, Toy_LiteralArray* returns);
 ```

 The first argument must be an interpreter.
 The third argument is a pointer to a `Toy_LiteralArray` containing a list of arguments to pass to the function, and the fourth is a pointer to a `Toy_LiteralArray` where the return values can be stored (an array is used here for a potential future feature).
-The contents of the argument array is consumed and left in an indeterminate state (but is safe to free), while the returns array always has one value - if the function did not return a value, then it contains a `null` literal.
+The contents of the argument array are consumed and left in an indeterminate state (but is safe to free), while the returns array always has one value - if the function did not return a value, then it contains a `null` literal.

 The second arguments to these functions are either the function to be called as a `Toy_Literal`, or the name of the function within the interpreter's scope.
 The latter API simply finds the specified `Toy_Literal` if it exists and calls the former.
 As with most APIs, these return `false` if something went wrong.